UofTCoders/rcourse/CONTRIBUTING.md

 ## Format

 We follow a consistent format across all course materials.
+A lesson template can be found [here][lecture-template].

 ### Lessons